 “Having a caretaker and a chef at Akumal was very nice.
 We went as a large group and having someone stay there cooking dinner for all of us every night allowed us to get out and enjoy the day without having to worry about these things.”

 “We were able to take fishing trips, kayaking trips, and explore the nearby towns.
 So, this was a big selling point for the Akumal home.”

 “As I mentioned we have several trips coming up.
 Costa Rica in January.
-Rosemary Beach Florida will have us 100 steps from the beach for a Spring Break in March.
+Seacrest Beach Florida will have us 100 steps from the beach for a Spring Break in March.
 There is also a plan to visit Lake Tahoe California with family and friends in June.”